-A defendant is not entitle to release under Rule 3.133(b)(6) if between the time of file the motion for an adversary hearing and the actual hearing, the state files an information or an indictment.
+A defendant is not entitled to release under Rule 3.133(b)(6) if, between the time to file the motion for an adversary hearing and the actual hearing, the state files an information or an indictment.
 See Bowens v.
 Tyson, 578 So.
 2d 696, 697.
 (Fla.
 1991).

-What Happens at the Adversary Preliminary Hearing
+What Happens at the Adversary Preliminary Hearing?

 Hearsay is generally not admissible at the preliminary hearing.
 Instead, the probable cause determination is based on competent evidence.
 The court’s determination cannot be based solely on hearsay.
-If the probable are determination is based on incompetent evidence, then the court’s determination of probable cause can be reversed on appeal.
+If the probable cause determination is based on incompetent evidence, then the court’s determination of probable cause can be reversed on appeal.

 At the preliminary hearing, the defendant can present witnesses on his behalf.
-Any witnesses called by the defense, including the defendant, are subject to cross examination by the prosecutor.
+Any witnesses called by the defense, including the defendant, are subject to cross-examination by the prosecutor.
 The court’s findings on the probable cause determination must be in writing, signed, and filed with the circuit court along with a copy of any evidence used during the hearing.

 The proceeding may be recorded or transcribed to the defendant free of charge if initially ordered by the State Attorney’s Office.
-Rule 3.133 places no limitations on the extent of cross examination.
+Rule 3.133 places no limitations on the extent of cross-examination.

-What Happens if the Court Finds Probable Cause
+Consequences of the Court Finding Probable Cause

 If the court listens to witnesses and accepts other evidence at the preliminary hearing and finds probable cause, then the court can order that the Defendant be held pending the trial or the posting of bond.
 In other words, the status quo is maintained.

-If the court listens to witnesses and accepts other evidence at the preliminary hearing and does not find probable cause from competent evidence, then the court must order the defendant to be released.
+On the other hand, if the court listens to witnesses and accepts other evidence at the preliminary hearing and does not find probable cause from competent evidence, then the court must order the defendant to be released.

-Even an out of state arrest will initiate the twenty-one day period.
-In those cases, twenty-one one day period beings at the time of the out of state arrest instead of the moment when the defendant is returned to Florida.
+Even an out-of-state arrest will initiate the twenty-one day period.
+In those cases, twenty-one one day period beings at the time of the out-of-state arrest instead of the moment when the defendant is returned to Florida.